h4cc/AliceFixturesBundle/README.md

 Such a file has to return a Object with the FixtureSetInterface Interface.

+## Demo Application

+There is a Demo Application showing some ways to use this bundle: https://github.com/h4cc/AliceDemo

+Feel free to add some more demos if you like.

 ### PHPUnit

 If needed, the fixtures can also be loaded in a PHPUnit test.